A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 This was widely expected to result in an increase in applicable percentages for 2020, but when the numbers were published in July 2019, the applicable percentages for 2020 were lower than they had been for 2019 (without the methodology change, applicable percentages would likely have decreased even more for 2020, as the estimation was that they would be 2.7% higher in 2020 with the new calculations that incorporate premium changes in the individual market).

 But the new methodology was only used for two years.
-For 2022 and future years, HHS reverted to using the methodology that had been in use from 2015 through 2019, meaning that premium changes in the individual market are no longer taken into consideration.
+Starting with the 2022 plan year, HHS reverted to using the methodology that had been in use from 2015 through 2019, meaning that premium changes in the individual market were no longer taken into consideration.
+But that only lasted a few years.
+The second Trump administration finalized a rule change in 2025 that reverts to the methodology that was used in 2020 and 2021, once again incorporating the change in individual market premiums.
+This takes effect for the 2026 plan year, and has the effect of increasing applicable percentages (and maximum out-of-pocket limits, which are indexed based on the same methodology.6

 Income growth was based on changes in GDP per capita for plan years 2014 through 2016, but HHS finalized a new formula that has been used to calculate income growth since 2017.
 The new formula calculates income growth based on per-capita personal income (PI) rather than per-capita GDP.
 The two methods would likely generate similar numbers, but HHS considers per-capita PI changes to be a more accurate reflection of how per-capita income changes from one year to the next.